Lars Alexandersson: In the Tekken series

 Lars is the illegitimate son of Heihachi Mishima, who sired him as an experiment to see if he could pass on the powerful Devil Gene.
 Following Jin Kazama's victory at the King of Iron Fist Tournament, the Mishima Zaibatsu corporation declares a world war.
 During the battles, many members of the Tekken Force defect and Lars leads the coup d'état, forming the rebel force Yggdrasil, where he is the leader of the alpha squad.
 In the campaign mode in the console versions of Tekken 6, Lars loses his men and memory and is joined by a robot named Alisa Bosconovitch on journey.
 Lars' memory is restored upon encountering his father Heihachi Mishima, at which point he also rediscovers his purpose: to stop Jin and prevent both Kazuya and Heihachi from taking over Zaibatsu.
 He resumes his role as the leader of Yggdrasil and infiltrates G Corporation, eventually reaching the Mishima Zaibatsu headquarters himself and encountering his half-nephew, Jin.
 Before he can fight Jin, his half-nephew reveals that Alisa was his spy who opposes him.
-Teaming with United Nation's agent Raven, Lars pursues a fleeing Jin and is forced to damage Alisa.
+Teaming with United Nations' agent Raven, Lars pursues a fleeing Jin and is forced to damage Alisa.
 As Jin lost to Lars, he explains he caused the war to awaken and defeat Azazel, and erase his Devil Gene.
 Following Jin's fight with Azazel, Lars brings the disabled Alisa to adoptive brother Lee Chaolan, who offers to restore her.